rhnvrm/stock-market-circulars/hugo-site/content/circulars/nse/2025/nse-2025-11-25-598748e95f10c6ae-measure-in-respect-of-companies-with-high-promoter-as-well-as-non-promoter-encum.md

 - BLKASHYAP
 - NRAIL
 tags:
+- encumbrance
+- margin
+- sast
+- shareholding-pattern
 - surveillance
-- margin-requirements
-- encumbrance
-- promoter-holdings
-- sast-regulation
-- bedmutha
-- blkashyap
-- nrail
 title: Measure in respect of companies with high Promoter as well as non-promoter Encumbrance as per Reg.
 28(3) of SEBI (SAST) Regulation 2011
 ---